 While this was going on, Andi, Suzanne, and Kate were nervously in the kitchen.
 Andi and Suzanne, of course, knew what happened to Eileen in Chicago, and Eileen grew comfortable with Kate and revealed it to her.
 Eileen, they knew, would get through her doubts.

-Kate had a personal crisis-of-faith that she fought through and when she came through the other end she emerged with her faith intact but modified.
-She gravitated to the Episcopal church in Bronxville, and till she moved to the City in September she was sometimes joined there with Kerry and Suzanne and they too were welcomed.
+Kate fought through her personal crisis-of-faith and at the other end, she emerged with her faith intact but modified.
+She gravitated to the Episcopal Church in Bronxville, and till she moved to the city in September she was sometimes joined there with Kerry and Suzanne and they too were welcomed.

-The church to which Eileen had to be gotten-to-on-time was St. Mary’s in Chappaqua.
-Now Kate was fretting about whether Eileen would actually get into St. Mary’s without the rain ruining her gown and hair.
-She was on the phone with Alan, who assured her that ushers would be ready with large umbrellas when the limo pulled up, to protect Eileen and the others from the biblical storm—which gave Kate a moment’s pause about whether a marriage in a non-Catholic church might not have been the best of ideas—that threatened to continue for the rest of the morning.
+The Church to which Eileen had to be gotten-to-on-time in Chappaqua.
+Now Kate was fretting about whether Eileen would actually get into the Church without the rain ruining her gown and hair.
+She was on the phone with Alan, who assured her the ushers would be ready with large umbrellas when the limo pulled up, to protect Eileen and the others from the biblical storm—which gave Kate a moment’s pause about whether a marriage in a non-Catholic church might not have been the best of ideas—that threatened to continue for the rest of the morning.